781flyingdutchman/background_downloader/doc/parameters.md

 On Android and iOS only: If the `requiresWiFi` field of a `Task` is set to true, the task is restricted to non-metered / non-cellular connections.
 By default `requiresWiFi` is false, and downloads/uploads will use cellular or metered networks if available, which may incur cost.
 Note that every task requires a working internet connection: local server connections that do not reach the internet may not work.

 The exact behavior of `requiresWiFi` differs between platforms:
-* **Android**: `requiresWiFi` enforces an **unmetered network connection** constraint (`NETWORK_TYPE_UNMETERED`).
-This means the task will run on standard unmetered Wi-Fi and unmetered Ethernet connections.
-However, it will **not** run on cellular data OR on metered Wi-Fi networks (such as mobile Wi-Fi hotspots or Wi-Fi networks explicitly marked as metered in Android system settings).
+* **Android**: On Android 9 (API 28) and newer, `requiresWiFi` enforces a true Wi-Fi requirement using a `NetworkRequest` constraint requiring Wi-Fi transport (`TRANSPORT_WIFI`) and internet connectivity (`NET_CAPABILITY_INTERNET`).
+This ensures the task will only run on Wi-Fi and will not execute over cellular connections, even if the cellular network is reported as unmetered by the carrier.
+On older Android versions (below API 28), it falls back to requiring an unmetered network connection constraint (`NETWORK_TYPE_UNMETERED`).
 * **iOS**: `requiresWiFi` disables cellular access (`allowsCellularAccess = false`).
 This means the task will run on any non-cellular connection (Wi-Fi or Ethernet), even if the Wi-Fi network is a mobile hotspot or metered.
 It will **not** run over cellular data connections.

 ### `priority`